Red Lake Projects, Ontario

-Cypress Development Corp. holds an 80% interest in the 5,100 acres McKenzie Island gold property in the Red Lake greenstone belt of north-western Ontario.
-Skyharbour Resources Ltd. (TSX.V: SYH) owns the remaining 20% interest.
+Cypress Development Corp. holds a 100% interest in the 4,720 acres McKenzie Island gold property in the heart of the Red Lake gold camp in north-western Ontario.

 Click to Enlarge

-The McKenzie Island property is located west and adjacent to Goldcorp's Cochenour / Bruce Channel Deposit .
+The McKenzie Island property is located west and adjacent to Goldcorp's Cochenour / Bruce Channel Gold Mine .
 The project is also on strike with the currently producing Goldcorp (TSX: G) Red Lake and Campbell gold mines 7 kilometres to the east.

 Significant zones of gold mineralization were discovered.
 The new zones were located in diamond drill holes M05-3 through to M05-7.
 In reconnaissance drill hole M05-3, visible gold was identified within several centimetre-scale quartz veinlets with sample results showing numerous multi-gram intercepts with a high value of 23.8 grams per tonne gold over 0.2 metres.
 In reconnaissance drill hole M05-4, highly anomalous gold values up to 850 ppb were intercepted over 60 metres.
 In reconnaissance drill hole M05-7, a 10-metre wide zone of gold mineralization was intersected in a zone hosted by quartz-sulfide veining and silica flooding within a strongly sericite altered felsic intrusive.